C2SM/git-course/advanced/Exercise_7_git-lfs.md

 ## See what actually gets committed <a name="pointer"></a>

-**Task 5.** Create a file that pretends to be model output.
-Make it big enough to be obviously not text.
+**Task 5.** Create a file that simulates model output.
+Make it large enough to be clearly non-text data.

 <details><summary>💡 Hint</summary>